Leave site Skip to content

 Making your home secure

-• wear gloves and be careful not to touch the inside of any frames
+• wears gloves and is careful not to touch the inside of any frames

-• secure any windows or doors from the outside
+• secures any windows or doors on the outside only

 Digital forensic opportunities